emacs-mirror/emacs/mps/manual/source/glossary/i.rst

         If the referent's generation is :term:`condemned <condemned set>` and the referrer's generation is not, then the reference is important in two ways.
-First, the reference keeps the referent :term:`alive`, so the referrer must be :term:`scanned
-        <scan>` during the :term:`collection`.
-Second, the reference
+First, the reference keeps the referent :term:`alive <live>`, so the referrer must be :term:`scanned <scan>` during the :term:`collection cycle`.
-        must always refer to the referent, so if the referent is moved, then the referrer must be updated.
+        Second, the reference must always refer to the referent, so if the referent is moved, then the referrer must be updated.

         During a collection, the only objects in non-condemned areas that must be scanned are the ones that contain